danielgerlag/DynamoLock/README.md

 ### Notes

-It is recomended that you keep the clocks of all particapting nodes in sync using an NTP implementation
+It is recommended that you keep the clocks of all participating nodes in sync using an NTP implementation

 * https://en.wikipedia.org/wiki/Network_Time_Protocol
 * https://aws.amazon.com/blogs/aws/keeping-time-with-amazon-time-sync-service/